LibCrowds/docs/docs/collections/celebrations.md

 ![A screenshot of a collection microsite's celebrations admin page](/assets/img/collection/celebrations.png?raw=true)
 <br><small>*A screenshot of a collection microsite's celebrations admin page*</small>

-When a celebration message is shown the user will also be redirected back to collection microsite's main projects page.
+As the celebration message is shown, the user will also be redirected back to collection microsite's main projects page.

 ![An animation showing a project completion celebration message](/assets/img/project-celebration.gif?raw=true)